kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 * Single linear layer as the classifier head (single layer for shortcut): This configuration consists of a single linear layer for classification.

-* Sequential multi-layer as the classifier head (multi-layer for shortcut): This configuration comprises multiple sequential layers for classification, providing a deeper and more complex structure.
+* Sequential multi-layer as the classifier head (multi-layer for shortcut): This configuration comprises multiple linear layers for classification, providing a deeper and more complex structure.

 **3- Optimizer Algorithm:**

 I trained each architecture/head combination using either the Adam or SGD optimizer.
 Both optimizers utilized the CrossEntropyLoss function and were set with a fixed learning rate of 0.001 to ensure a fair comparison.

-* Adam is an adaptive learning rate optimization algorithm that is widely used for its simplicity and robustness.
+* Adam: is an adaptive learning rate optimization algorithm that is widely used for its simplicity and robustness.
 It adjusts the learning rate dynamically during training to improve convergence.

-* SGD (Stochastic Gradient Descent) is a traditional optimization algorithm that updates the model parameters with the gradients of the loss function.
+* SGD (Stochastic Gradient Descent): is a traditional optimization algorithm that updates the model parameters with the gradients of the loss function.
 It iteratively adjusts the weights with a fixed learning rate to minimize the loss.

 **4- Hardware platform:**